SEIR-7-06/react-props/README.md

 Try changing the name of the **prop** from `firstName` to something else.
 What do you see now being logged from your `console.log` statement?

+Note that we are simply logging `props` inside of the `Person` component and within the **props** object we can see the props passed to the component.

+Take a moment to play around with this...

 ---

 ### Passing Multiple Props